ctsmedia/docker-baseimage-web/README.md

 2. Rename it to `docker-compose.yml`
 3. Adjust the compose file to your likings (documentation inside)
 4. Run `docker-compose up -d`
-5. Access the http container (in general http://localhost:80 on mac or on linux the container ip http://HTTP_CONTAINER_IP.
-You use `docker ps` or the program kitematic to find it. )
+5. Access the http container (in general http://localhost:80, you can use `docker ps` to find the port. )

 ## How to Build custom PHP image